 The Icahn School of Medicine at Mount Sinai (ISMMS) is the first medical school in the country to create progressive and rigorous admissions pathways for students who seek early assurance of admission.
 The Donald and Vera Blinken FlexMed Program allows college sophomores in any major to apply for early assurance of acceptance to our school.
-The Institutional Partnership Program allows students in fields such as business consulting and the military an alternative pathway to medical school.
+The Institutional Partnership Program allows students in the military an alternative pathway to medical school.

 Once accepted, you are free to pursue your educational plan unencumbered by the traditional science requirements and the MCAT.
 Students who are accepted to the School, are expected to adhere to all of our program requirements prior to entry.